SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-PYDIO-files.md

 # {{ page.title }}

-SESYNC researchers and staff can provide a link for outside collaborators to upload and/or download data from your research project directory
+SESYNC researchers and staff can provide a link for external collaborators to upload and/or download data from your research project directory

-## Access your research project data directory fiva PYDIO
+## Access your research project data directory via PYDIO

 1. Login to the PYDIO server at <https://files.sesync.org> and navigate to your workspace

 ![](/assets/images/PYDIOfiles/file00.PNG)

-## Send files to outside collaborators
+## Send files to external collaborators

 1. Right-click the file or folder to be shared with an ouside collaborator, select **Share**